larisa-msoto/micm_IntroToR/README.md

 ### 6. Control structures and functions

-**Learning objectives:**

-- Understand the concept of environments in R
-- Create new functions
-- Implement conditional statements
-- Implement a for loop to iterate over a list of files
+This module covers some more advanced programming concepts.
+After this section participants will (1) understand the concept of environments in R; (2) beb able to create new funcitons; (3) implement a conditional statement; and (2) implement a loop to iterate over a list of files.

 **Module content:**